A Message from the Head of School

 Ms Oxenham joins us as the whole school music teacher.
 She has a BSc from the University of Sussex and is a qualified teacher with a Post-Graduate Certificate of Education.

 Ms Oxenham plans for all students to experience a dynamic musical environment allowing them to learn music through exploration, collaboration, active music making, drama and dance.
 She is passionate about creating a rich and diverse musical community within the school, offering students a range of extra-curricular activities and providing consistent opportunities for students to perform.
 Ms Oxenham is very much looking forward to building a passion for music in the students of Phoenix House.

 She is delighted to be joining the Phoenix House team and excited to be a part of an innovative new school in Tokyo.

-Ms Nishijima was born and raised in Tokyo and is certified in Education.
+Ms Nishijima was born and raised in Tokyo and certified in Education.
 She has taught at an International school for 5 years and has experience teaching Japanese delivering the Japanese National Kokugo curriculum to Years 1-6.